50 Year Anniversary for Discipline of Ophthalmology at USYD

 Attended by over 160 people, including ophthalmologists past and present, the guest list included leading researchers, academics, industry stakeholders and special guests including Dame Marie Bashir, Professor Ian Constable AO, Ken Coles AO and Emeritus Professor Frank Billson AO.

-Hosted by Head of Discipline, Associate Professor John Grigg, the night proved an excellent opportunity for many in the industry to reconnect and acknowledge the collective achievements of the ophthalmic profession in Australia over the past half-century.
+Hosted by Head of Discipline, Professor John Grigg, the night proved an excellent opportunity for many in the industry to reconnect and acknowledge the collective achievements of the ophthalmic profession in Australia over the past half-century.

 A/Prof Grigg welcomed guests, saying “With its distinguished history and its exciting future, the Discipline of Clinical Ophthalmology is something I am very proud to be associated with.
 This is because of the remarkable teachers, researchers, clinicians and students who have made the profession what it is today.
 Together, we have played an integral role in caring for people with eye disease, and have had major and positive impacts on the lives of many individuals and families.”